aces/Loris-MRI/docs/scripts_md/mincpik.md

 - **-verbose** : be verbose
 - **-clobber** : if it exists, overwrite the output file.
 An error is produced if `outfile` exists and this option is not used.
-- **-fake** : do not actually run the command but instead print on STDOUT all the calls to the scripts and external tools (see above) issued to generate the image
+- **-fake** : do not actually run the command but instead print on `STDOUT` all the calls to the scripts and external tools (see above) issued to generate the image
 - **-slice index** : `index` (starts at 0) of the slice to use to generate the image.
 Defaults to `int(n/2)` (where `n` is the total number of slices) if not specified.
 - **-scale scale** : scaling factor to use when generating the image.
 Defaults to 2.
 Note that this option is ignored if `-width` is used (see below)
 - **-width width** : autoscale the image so it has a fixed width (in number of pixels).
 If this option is used, then the scaling factor (`-scale` option) is ignored.
-- **-depth 8|16** : bitdepth for resulting image (8 or 16).
-This option should be used
+- **-depth 8|16** : bit depth for resulting image (8 or 16).
+This option should
-on big-endian machines only.
+be used on big-endian machines only.
 - **-title** : whether the image should be generated with a title or not
 - **-title\_text title** : title text for the generated image
 - **-title\_size size** : font size (in pt.) to use when generating the image title